 Do I have to prove that my relationship with my partner is long-term?

-The Department of State envisions this visa for established relationships and family relationships, so you may need to demonstrate the length or your relationship and that the two of you have intermingled finances (for example owning property together.)
-As mentioned above, it is very important for the B-2 applicant to maintain strong ties to the home country which prove that she or he intends to return to the home country at the end of the B-2 visa.
+The Department of State envisions this visa for established relationships and family relationships, so you may need to demonstrate the length or your relationship and other evidence of an established relationship such as intermingled finances or owning property together.
+As mentioned above, it is very important for the B-2 applicant to maintain strong ties to the home country to prove that they intend to return to the home country at the end of the B-2 visa.

 Is there any authority I can cite for these rules if my consular officer is not familiar with this?